 Key Points:

-Air-drying and rewetting significantly alters 14C of respired CO2
+∆14C of CO2 measured in incubations of archived soils provides an additional time point for constraining soil carbon models

-Magnitude and direction of change affected by year of sampling and ecosystem
+Air-drying and rewetting soils shifts the ∆14C signature of respired CO2 by 20 to 40‰, with the magnitude and direction of change determined by year of sampling and ecosystem type

-14C of rewetting pulse CO2 is not significantly different from 14C of subsequent respiration
+Storage duration did not significantly affect ∆14C of respired CO2

 Abstract

-Laboratory incubations are a useful technique for identifying soil organic matter that is accessible to microbes.
+Laboratory incubations are a useful technique for identifying soil organic matter that is accessible to microorganisms.
 Measuring the radiocarbon of the CO2 released in laboratory incubations (14C-CO2) provides an integrative signal of the age of organic matter leaving the soil (transit time), but in order to convert radiocarbon values to ages a model is needed.
-Soil archives have the potential to provide multiple observations of respired CO2 over time, which could greatly reduce model uncertainty by providing additional constraints for model parameterization.
-However, air-drying, rewetting, and storage may lead to changes in the contribution of slower and faster cycling soil carbon pools to respiration.
-We assessed the effect of air-drying, rewetting, and the duration of storage in archives on 14C-CO2 for samples from forests and grasslands collected over the past two decades.
+Soil archives have the potential to provide multiple observations of respired CO2 over time at the same location, which could greatly reduce model uncertainty by providing additional constraints for model parameterization.
+However, air-drying, storage, and subsequent rewetting may lead to changes in the contribution of slower and faster cycling soil carbon pools to microbial respiration.
+We assessed the effects of air-drying, rewetting, and the duration of storage in archives on 14C-CO2 for soil samples from forests and grasslands collected over the past two decades.
 We found that air-drying and rewetting led to significant (p < 0.05) changes in ∆14C-CO2, with changes greater in grasslands (21.4‰) than in forests (12.1‰).
-The duration of storage did not appear to affect the difference between control samples and samples undergoing air-drying and rewetting. ∆14C-CO2 of soils measured immediately following rewetting was not significantly different than that measured during equilibrium respiration, suggesting that air-drying and rewetting induces lasting effects on substrate availability in laboratory incubations.
-The shift in ∆14C-CO2 induced by air-drying and rewetting was significant, but still small enough that the technique deserves to be a valuable tool for improving soil carbon model uncertainty in the future.
+In contrast, the duration of storage did not appear to affect the difference between control samples and samples undergoing air-drying and rewetting. ∆14C-CO2 measured immediately following rewetting of soils was not significantly different than that measured during equilibrium respiration, suggesting that air-drying and rewetting induces lasting effects on substrate availability in laboratory incubations.
+The shift in ∆14C-CO2 induced by air-drying and rewetting was significant, but still small enough that achived soil incubation deserves to be a valuable tool for improving soil carbon model uncertainty in the future.

 Plain Language Summary

-Soils play a key role in the global carbon cycle by absorbing excess carbon dioxide from the atmosphere and storing it for decades to millennia, but it is unclear if they will continue to provide this ecosystem service as the climate changes.
+Soils play a key role in the global carbon cycle by storing it as organic matter for decades to millennia and thus acting as efficient carbon sink in the past, but it is unclear if they will continue to provide this ecosystem service as the climate changes.
 Decomposition of soil organic matter returns carbon dioxide back to the atmosphere, and radiocarbon dating of this returning carbon dioxide can reveal how long carbon persists in the soil.
 Measuring the radiocarbon content of this returning carbon dioxide in incubations of archived soils could greatly reduce the uncertainty of carbon models by providing additional time points as model constraints, but air-drying, rewetting, and storage of soils may affect the balance of younger versus older carbon leaving the soil.
 We compared the radiocarbon signature of CO2 from soils incubated with and without air-drying and storage and found that the air-dried soils appeared to release slightly older carbon than soils that had never been air-dried.
 The duration of storage did not appear to have an effect.
-However, the difference in radiocarbon due to air-drying was small, equivalent of an apparent increase in the average amount of time carbon persists in the soil of 5 years in forests and 10 years in grasslands.
+However, the difference in radiocarbon in CO2 due to air-drying was small, equivalent of an apparent increase in the average amount of time carbon persists in the soil of 5 years in forests and 10 years in grasslands.
 These results suggest that incubating archived soils is a promising technique for improving carbon models and our understanding of global climate change.

 1 Introduction